Heart Attack Symptoms

-Don't wait to get help if you experience any of these heart attack warning signs!
-Although some heart attacks are sudden and intense, most start slowly, with mild pain or discomfort.
-Pay attention to your body -- and call 9-1-1 if you feel:
+Click Here or scan the QR Code to see what a Heart Attack looks like according to the American Heart Association.
+Don't wait to get help if you experience any of the below heart attack warning signs.
+We often think that heart attacks are sudden and intense, but the majority start slowly, with mild pain or discomfort.
+Pay attention to what your body is telling you.
+If you feel you are experiencing any symptoms or discomfort, seek immediate medical attention.

 - Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.